john-itcsolutions/smart-web-postgresql-grpc/README.md

 ## KUBEFLOW and Machine Learning (Artificial Intelligence or Statistical Learning)

 On microk8s you will need to have available, and allow for, 16GB of RAM at least, and 4 cpus in your 'kubeflow' virtual machine.

-Any compute assistance you can obtain from extra gpu & RAM (NVIDIA standard CUDA graphics cards), is valuable.
-To enable NVIDIA CUDA support:

-`microk8s enable gpu`

-##     On kubeflow node:

-`microk8s enable kubeflow`

-OR, if system reports lower memory to microk8s:

-`KUBEFLOW_IGNORE_MIN_MEM=true microk8s.enable kubeflow`

-The full enablement process takes MANY minutes on a 32GB 4 core Host.
-An 8 core machine is actually recommended.

 Good luck! (see either https://statlearning.com/ - or -  https://dokumen.pub/introduction-to-statistical-learning-7th-printingnbsped-9781461471370-9781461471387-2013936251.html -  download "An Introduction to Statistical Learning"; Gareth James et al.)